ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 - If those users have Beaker or another DAT browser installed they can interact via DAT instead.
 - When they interact via DAT, they can choose to sync pages from this BBS to their computer.
 - They can publish files
-- Published files can be available over DAT only while they are connected to the network, **or** they can submit the DAT address to the BBS so that the BBS will peer that content and continue to make it available once they have disconnected.
+- Published files can be available over DAT only while they are connected to the network, **or** they can submit the DAT address to the BBS so that the BBS will copy that content and continue to make it available once they have disconnected.
 - Then, if they connect to another BBS, it will bidirectionally update any pages that are available in both places.

 It looks like there will be a way to upload content over HTTP, too.
 That'll be less needed as more DAT browsers are released, but it serves as a nice stop gap for now.